August Ning

 Linkedin: @atning

-I am a fourth year Electrical and Computer Engineering PhD candidate at Princeton.
+I am a senior PhD candidate in the Electrical and Computer Engineering department at Princeton University.
 I am advised by Prof. David Wentzlaff in the Princeton Parallel Group.

 I did my undergrad at Duke in Electrical and Computer Engineering.
 I was advised by Prof. Krishnendu Chakrabarty and his graduate students and conducted research on VLSI testing.